Babrakov/kafka-app/README.md

-# Apache Kafka for dummies
+# Kafka for dummies

+Simple spring-boot application to test Apache Kafka